This post may contain affiliate links. Please read our disclosure policy.

 - If you want to make this dairy-free you can easily swap the butter for vegan butter and you’ve got it!

-Ginger Scallops
+Dirty Ginger Beurre Blanc Scallops

 Ingredients